aksel-blaise/perdiz/efa-perdiz.md

-Perdiz arrow point shape as a function of time, raw material, and/or mortuary context?
+Perdiz arrow point shape as a function of site, time, raw material, and/or mortuary context?
 ================
 Robert Z. Selden, Jr.
 21 October, 2020